Fodor's Expert Review

 Innkeepers Don and Katherine Sanderson know how to give their guests extraordinary service in an equally stellar setting.
 Their venerable Victorian, built in 1848, is all graceful lines and high ceilings, adorned with authentic period antiques and moody stained glass.
 Despite intricate wall coverings, sweeping velvet drapes, and canopy beds, the spacious rooms are uncluttered and welcoming.

-YOU SHOULD KNOW For those with mobility issues, not all rooms are accessible, so call ahead to discuss details.
+You Should Know For those with mobility issues, not all rooms are accessible, so call ahead to discuss details.

 The five guest rooms in the Main House are Victorian in style, furnished with antiques and reproductions.
 The two suites in the adjacent carriage house have a simpler, cottage style, but are equally luxurious.
 Every room and suite has a fireplace or stove and several have whirlpool baths.

-The Carriage House Suites are private and secluded, perfect for a special occasion or a romantic retreat.
+Tip The Carriage House Suites are private and secluded, perfect for a special occasion or a romantic retreat.

 Most have oversized whirlpool tubs and separate showers.
 High-end bath essentials, including shampoo, conditioner, shower gel, lotion and even lip balm are stocked in the bathroom.

 There’s a large living room with a fireplace and parlor where afternoon cordials are served of guests can borrow a movie from the DVD library.

 A generous three-course includes homemade scones or muffins, fresh fruit and a variety of hot entrées, such as buttermilk pancakes, seasonal frittatas or omelets.
 Coffee and tea are available 24/7.

 Complimentary port and sherry are served in the afternoon.

 The inn is located in the center of historic Sandwich Village, so walking to restaurants, shops, galleries and even the beach is easy.